nonZero/python3prep/index.rst

 - It make more sense.
 You've gut an argument to manipulate -> Sounds like a function!
 - It still keeps things easy to learn and easy to use.
-- It can be "mokey patched" (for example, redirect, ignore, send email, filter, buffer)
+- It can be "monkey patched" (for example, redirect, ignore, send email, filter, buffer)

     .. code-block:: python